Tinkerforge/generators/vbnet/readme.txt

 ======================================

-The  Visual Basic .NET bindings allow you to control Tinkerforge Bricks and Bricklets from your Visual Basic .NET program.
+The  Visual Basic .NET bindings allow you to control Tinkerforge Bricks and Bricklets from your Visual Basic .NET programs.
 This ZIP file contains:

  Tinkerforge.dll -- precompiled .NET library
  Tinkerforge.xml -- API documentation for Visual Studio, MonoDevelop, etc